-f you're reading this, you're probably in the tattoo regret phase, and we feel your pain!
-Before you make moves to get that unloved tattoo removed, we created this
+If you're reading this, you're probably in the tattoo regret phase, and we feel your pain!
+Before you make moves to get that unloved tattoo removed, we created this list

 Here are the 10 most helpful, must-know tips to read before you go under the laser.